dobby/SkyInstallScript/README.md

 sudo reboot now
 ```

-The preconfiguration of the OrangePI 1 is finished at this point.
+The preconfiguration of the Raspberry PI 1 is finished at this point.

-10. Okay now repeat the same steps in this section (First Login to Armbian) on the other 3 plugged in microSD cards/OrangePI’s.
-When you are finished unplugged them and insert them into the bottom row of your OrangePI’s, plug in the left 4 microSD’s to the top row and do the same there.
+10. Okay now repeat the same steps in this section (First Login to Armbian) on the other 3 plugged in microSD cards/Raspberry PI’s.
+When you are finished unplugged them and insert them into the bottom row of your Raspberry PI’s, plug in the left 4 microSD’s to the top row and do the same there.
 After that you are finished with this section.

 ## Setup Putty (Win) or Keka (MacOS)
-In order to be able to connect to the terminal of your OrangePI’s remotly to easily maintain them from your workstation we need to setup Putty.
+In order to be able to connect to the terminal of your Raspberry PI’s remotly to easily maintain them from your workstation we need to setup Putty.
 If you using a Linux workstation theres is usally nothing to do since most Linux derivats come with an SSH incorporated in the terminal shell.
 Mac users gonna need Keka but for the purpose of this tutorial we will only show how to use Putty on Windows.
 If you have problems installing Keka on Mac or use the SSH client on Linux workstations feel free to contact us for further assistence.
 Let’s get started:

 1. Open the Putty file you have downloaded at the beginning of this tutorial.
-In the window that opens type the IP address of the first OrangePI board into the red circled area and replace the three green “X” with the board you want to connect which would be according to list of IP’s above 192.168.178.101 for OrangePI 1 (the master board).
+In the window that opens type the IP address of the first Raspberry PI board into the red circled area and replace the three green “X” with the board you want to connect which would be according to list of IP’s above 192.168.178.101 for Raspberry PI 1 (the master board).
 After that click the “Open” button.
 ![alt text](https://github.com/dobby/SkyInstallScript/raw/master/img/tut21.JPG "")

 2. The following security alert is normal and can be easily ignored.
 Since you created the certificate yourself and we think you are trusting your self 😉.
 Just click on “Yes”.
 ![alt text](https://github.com/dobby/SkyInstallScript/raw/master/img/tut22.JPG "")

-3. You now have a remote terminal shell on your OrangePI and all commands you run will be run on the OrangePI not on your local machine.
+3. You now have a remote terminal shell on your Raspberry PI and all commands you run will be run on the Raspberry PI not on your local machine.

-4. You need to login to the OrangePI with your user and password.
-Type “root” when asked “Login as” and when you asked for the password type the one you have choosen when you first started the OrangePI.
+4. You need to login to the Raspberry PI with your user and password.
+Type “root” when asked “Login as” and when you asked for the password type the one you have choosen when you first started the Raspberry PI.
 Be careful it’s the root password not the user password.
 ![alt text](https://github.com/dobby/SkyInstallScript/raw/master/img/tut23.JPG "")

-5. Congratulations now you can fully control the OrangePI from your workstation.
+5. Congratulations now you can fully control the Raspberry PI from your workstation.
 We are finsihed here and you can move to the next step.

 # Installation
 1. Download the Install Script from our Github account.
 In the terminal type or copy paste the following command: